 - As a member of the Chicago Cubs Kids Club, presented by ComEd, kids will receive kid-specific perks, experiences, and merchandise throughout the baseball season.
 To order your Kids Club membership, go to cubs.com/kidsclub.

-Chicago White Sox
+Chicago White Sox – Guaranteed Rate Field

 - Young children attending White Sox games may obtain a free ID bracelet personalized with their seat location which allows staff to return lost children to their seats.
 Wristbands are available during games at any Guest Relations Booth.

 - There are lots of fun things for kids to do at U.S. Cellular Field.
-Visit the Comcast Fundamentals area for coaching clinics, practice areas and skills instruction.
+Visit the Comcast Fundamentals area for coaching clinics, practice areas, and skills instruction.
 There are also Speed Pitch Machines (near sections 162 and 524), the Chicagoland Plumbing Council Shower from old Comiskey Park (near section 161), Rain Rooms (near sections 105 and 546), the Rookie’s Club full of great food just for kids (sections 101 and 540), and more!
 Just ask any Guest Service Representative how to find all of these fun areas and features.

 - Strollers are permitted inside U.S. Cellular Field, though smaller, umbrella-type strollers are preferred.
 Fans with larger strollers may check them at the Guest Relations Booths.

 - Great American Ball Park welcomes Guests that bring and utilize their own strollers.
 However, the use of strollers should not in any way inhibit general Guest movement, block any aisle, or be placed under your seats.
 If not in use, they must be folded up and can be stored in our Fan Accommodation Stations.
 Strollers are not available to rent.
-Strollers may be subject to search prior to entry by Reds security staff.
+Strollers may be subject to search before entry by Reds security staff.
 Information courtesy of Reds.com.

 - The children’s playground area is located on the Main Concourse, behind section 147, between the Buckaroos concession stand and merchandise store.
 A parent or guardian must always monitor their child while in this area.